cloudmesh-community/book/chapters/linux/ssh.md

 All Linux versions come with ssh and can be used right from the terminal.

-### Using SSH on Raspberry Pi 3/4
+### Using SSH on Raspberry Pi

-SSH is available on Raspbian.
+SSH is available on RaspbianOS.
 However, to ssh into the PI you have to activate it via the configuration menu.
+Or use our convenient cloudmesh SDCard bruner.q

 ### Accessing a Remote Machine